ArcSight

 ArcSight, Inc. was an American software company that provided security management and compliance software packages for enterprises and government agencies.
 The company was acquired by Hewlett-Packard (HP) in 2010.
-When HP split into two companies, HP Inc. and Hewlett-Packard Enterprise, HP's ArcSight subsidiary was transferred to the latter company.
+When HP split into two companies, HP Inc. and Hewlett Packard Enterprise, HP's ArcSight subsidiary was transferred to the latter company.
 HPE later sold the ArcSight subsidiary to Micro Focus.
+OpenText acquired Micro Focus (including ArcSight) in 2023.